Sheeshaball/CRUD-PROJECT/README.md

 Xampp
 Visual Studio Code

 Thanks to our Sir.
-Gerome Lagutan to do this project
+Gerome Lagutan to help us